Alluxio/alluxio/docs/en/administration/Performance-Tuning.md

 ## Client Tuning

 ### Highly concurrent clients

-If a client performs a large number of concurrent operations that need to access the master, for example the `GetStatus` or `ListStatus` operations, it may be useful to increase the number of connections to the master.
+If a client performs a large number of concurrent operations that need to access the master, for example the `GetStatus` or `ListStatus` operations, it may be useful to increase the number of connections to the master (i.e. GRPC channels).
 This can be done by setting the `alluxio.user.network.rpc.max.connections` property at the client to a value larger than the default value of `1`.
+All operations within the same java client process will share this number of connections to the master.
+As a rough estimate it may be expected that a single connection can handle `10,000` RPCs (e.g. `GetStatus` calls) per second.
+So for example if a client is expected to perform `20,000` RPCs per second then it may be useful to set `alluxio.user.network.rpc.max.connections` to `2` or `3`.
-All operations within the same client java process will share this number of connections to the master.
-As a rough estimate it may be expected for a single connection to handle `10,000` ops/sec, though this will depend on workload and should always be tested as allocating more connections than needed will result in poor resource utilization and may reduce performance.
+Note that this will depend on workload and should always be tested, as allocating more connections than necessary will result in poor resource utilization and may reduce performance.

 ### Passive caching